siddg97/LH2020/README.md

 ```bash
 $ python3 -m venv venv
 ```
-3. Activate the virtual enviornment
+3. Activate the virtual enviornment.
+You should see `(venv)` on your terminal before the current working directory.
 ```bash
 $ . venv/bin/activate
 ```

-> You should see `(venv)` on your terminal before the current working directory.

 4. The project has a `requirements.txt` file which lists all the dependencies needed by the flask API.
 Run the following command (in the root directory with activation of `venv`) to install all dependencies.
 ```bash
 (venv) $ pip install -r requirements.txt